Whether you bake, grill or roast, My Easy Lemon and Herb Chicken Marinade means you need never serve dry chicken ever again!

 My Easy Lemon and Herb Chicken Marinade is loosely based on a marinade developed by my late Dad.
 He adored cooking, particularly in the summer, when he would spend hours out on the deck barbecuing delicious meals for family and friends.
 He wrote down a few of his recipes but I couldn’t find this one, so I made it up from memory.
 I think it’s pretty close.

 If I’m baking or roasting the chicken indoors, I like to use a cast iron braising pan.
-This Le Creuset enamelled cast iron braiser is like the one I have owned for five years now.
+This Le Creuset cast iron casserole is like the one I have owned for five years now.
 I really love Le Creuset pans because they cook brilliantly and they last forever.
-I have another, larger casserole – a Dutch oven like this one – that my late mother-in-law bought me 25 years ago.
-It’s still going strong.
-You would never know to look at it how old it is!

 You can use this Easy Lemon and Herb Chicken Marinade for all kinds of chicken pieces but my favourites are ‘chicken supremes’ or ‘supreme of chicken’.
-They are boneless but with the wing bone still attached and for some reason, cooking them like this seems to make the chicken taste better.
-I almost always cook chicken with the skin on to keep it extra moist, and serve it that way too, unless I am using it cold in salads or sandwiches.
-I figure people can decide for themselves whether to eat it or not.
-Nobody seems to mind – some people like eating the skin, although I can’t say I’m one of them.
-Unless it’s crispy, then all bets are off!
+They are boneless chicken breasts but with the wing bone still attached.
+For some reason, cooking them like this seems to make the chicken taste better.

 Perfect for summer barbecues or cooking indoors all year round, my My Easy Lemon and Herb Chicken Marinade is mild enough to make cold chicken suitable for use in all your favourite recipes but flavourful enough to be served hot on its own with any side dish.
 It could make you look at chicken in a whole new way!